flatironinstitute/FMM3D/docs/index.rst

     :align: center

 `FMM3D <https://github.com/flatironinstitute/FMM3D>`_
-is a set of libraries to compute $N-$ body interactions for Laplace, and Helmholtz to a specified precision, in three dimensions, on a multi-core shared-memory machine.
+is a set of libraries to compute N-body interactions for Laplace, and Helmholtz to a specified precision, in three dimensions, on a multi-core shared-memory machine.
-The library has very simple interfaces, is written in Fortran, and has wrappers to C, MATLAB, and python.
+The library is written in Fortran, and has wrappers to C, MATLAB, and python.
 As an example, given $M$ arbitrary points $y_j \in \mathbb{R}^{3}$ and complex numbers $c_j$, with $j=1,\dots,M$, and